-Currency risk is the risk that financial instruments which are denominated or exchanged in a currency other than the U.S. dollar, which is the Fund's functional currency, will fluctuate due to changes in exchange rates.
+Currency risk is the risk that financial instruments which are denominated or exchanged in a currency other than the Canadian dollar, which is the Fund's functional currency, will fluctuate due to changes in exchange rates.
+Generally, foreign denominated investments increase in value when the value of the Canadian dollar (relative to foreign currencies) falls.
+Conversely, when the value of the Canadian dollar rises relative to foreign currencies, the values of foreign denominated investments fall.

-Note 10 indicates the currencies other than the U.S. dollar, if applicable, to which the Fund had significant exposure, including both monetary and non-monetary financial instruments, and illustrates the potential impact, in U.S. dollar terms, to the Fund's net assets had the U.S. dollar strengthened or weakened by 5% relative to all foreign currencies, all other variables held constant.
+Note 10 indicates the foreign currencies, if applicable, to which the Fund had significant exposure, including both monetary and non-monetary financial instruments, and illustrates the potential impact, in Canadian dollar terms, to the Fund's net assets had the Canadian dollar strengthened or weakened by 5% relative to all foreign currencies, all other variables held constant.
 In practice, the actual trading results may differ and the difference could be material.